andres81/Model_of_the_Psyche/case-files/organization-for-the-protection-of-natural-persons/abuse_of_minors/Tara_12_Sailing_accident.md

 cannot become a form of Russian Roulette letting your children go on high school trips or other events.

+The mayor and the municipality need to both be checked for the responsibility they perceive and which they took or not.
+Also, the question needs to be answered: What is done to prevent this from happening in the future?
+To what extent are municipalities responsible for the safety and wellbeing of civilians in their municipality?

+Also, what do we want as citizens of this country?
+And what should be communicated to parents of children what they can and cannot expect if it comes to the responsibility that municipalities and mayors of this country carry?
+Take away trust based on implicit attitudes people have that is misplaced trust: Mayors and municipalities need to earn trust based on explicit contracts agreed upon with society.

 #### ******* __*WORK IN PROGRESS*__ *******